Jacobus Philippus Snyman: Destroying the Crocodile Pools bridge

-On the 24th as General Snyman blew up the railway bridge at the narrow pass south of the Crocodile Pools, his advanced patrols made contact with the armored train H.M.
+On 24 October as General Snyman blew up the railway bridge of the Cape Railway at the narrow pass south of the Crocodile Pools (on the border of Transvaal with the Bechuanaland Protectorate, south-west of Gaborone), his advanced patrols made contact with the armored train H.M.
 Powerful under Captain Hoel Llewellyn (Police Commandant of advance armored trains) and a contingent of the British South African Police.
 At a distance of 6 miles from the destroyed bridge the train started firing on the burghers, but when Captain Llewellyn discovered that the burghers did not flee, and had big guns at their disposal, he thought it prudent after a short skirmish to retreat.
 General Snyman continued to destroy the Bulawayo railway line.
 As a result, the arrival of General Snyman on the scene halted the H.M.
 Powerful and other armored trains' ability to attack the northwestern border of the Transvaal.